Paying your rent

-If you do not pay your rent you will go into arrears and if you don’t make an agreement to repay any rent arrears we may have to take legal action to recover money owed.
+If you do not pay your rent you will go into arrears.
+If you don’t make an agreement to repay any rent arrears we may have to take legal action.
 As a last resort, you may be evicted from your home.

 The amount you pay towards your PSL rent is based on guidelines set by the Department for Work and Pensions.
-If you are in receipt of benefits then generally Housing Benefit will cover the entire cost of the rent.
-If you are working, your entitlement to Housing Benefit is based on your earned income and any other benefits you receive.
+If you receive benefits then generally Housing Benefit will cover the entire cost of the rent.
+If you are working, your Housing Benefit is based on your earned income and any other benefits you receive.

 The amount you pay is also based on your income and not on the rent charged for the PSL property.
 This means that regardless of your rent, the size or location of your property, the amount you contribute towards your rent will remain the same.
-The only costs would change for different properties is Council Tax.
+The only cost that changes for different properties is Council Tax.

-If your income changes during your PSL tenancy it is your responsibility to notify us of this, as it will affect the amount of Housing Benefit you are entitled to receive.
+If your income changes during your PSL tenancy you must let us know, as it will affect your Housing Benefit.

 If you find yourself falling behind with your rent, it’s important you work with us to deal with the situation.